-Legislation to alter the penalties associated with possessing and transferring certain amounts of marijuana has been filed in Washington State.
+Legislation to alter the penalties associated with possessing and transferring certain amounts of marijuana has been filed in Washington State, commonly known as Washington Bill 1065.

-The measure, House Bill 1065, received a public hearing last week in the House Committee on Commerce & Gaming; a majority of those speaking spoke in favor of the measure.
+The measure, Washnigton Bill 1065, received a public hearing last week in the House Committee on Commerce & Gaming; a majority of those speaking spoke in favor of the measure.

 Filed by Representative Steve Kirby with cosponsor Representative Mia Gregerson, the proposal would make several positive changes, such as reducing the penalty associated with possessing over the legal one ounce limit.
 It would also allow those 21 and older to share up to a half an ounce with others who are 21 and older, which is currently a felony punishable by up to 5 years in prison.